VanshBhardwaj1945/Project-1-Sandbox-Firewall-Access-Control-CS4371-CS5378/README.md

 ---

-## Task VI: Server Local Firewall Implementation (A.1)
+## Host-level firewall (server A.1)

-Host-level iptables rules enforced policies not visible to the router.
+Applied host-level iptables rules to enforce policies that could not be implemented at the gateway.

 ```bash
 sudo iptables -A OUTPUT -d 192.168.20.0/24 -j DROP